cabal-club/cable/readme.md

 Its `msg_type` MUST be set to `0`.

-A `Hash Response` message with `hash_count=0` indicates that a peer does not intend to return any further data for the given request ID (`req_id`).
+A Hash Response message with `hash_count=0` indicates that a peer does not intend to return any further data for the given request ID (`req_id`).

 ##### 6.2.3.2 Post Response

-Respond with a list of post contents in response to a `Post Request`.
+Respond with a list of post contents in response to a Post Request.

 field        | type                | desc
 -------------|---------------------|--------------------------